vbrandl/sablier-proxy/README.md

 Since this proxy is not protocol aware and not limited to HTTP, the dynamic Sablier configuration doesn't make sense.
 Therefore only the blocking configuration is implemented.

-## Configuration
+## Usage and Configuration

+Replace your Caddy, Traefik or Nginx reverse proxy with `ghcr.io/vbrandl/sablier-proxy` and configure the proxy service.

-The proxy is configured using environment variables and matches the Sablier configuration for other proxies
+The proxy is configured using environment variables and matches the Sablier configuration for other reverse proxies.

 | Variable | Default Value | Description
 | --- | --- | --- |